An interview with Bill Mesce.

 BM: I’d say the book was more a product of what I’ve learned over the years rather than an exercise in discovery.
 I’m not saying all of what’s in the book was in my head, but I did have a handle on a lot of it going in only because I’ve been kicking around a while.

-Bill Mesce, Jr. is a screenwriter and an award-winning author and playwright.
+Bill Mesce, Jr. is a screenwriter and award-winning author, and playwright.
 His screen credits include ROAD ENDS and uncredited work on Brian DePalma’s BLOW OUT.
 Besides his fiction, he has written a number of books on film and the media including PECKINPAH’S WOMEN: A RE-APPRAISAL OF THE PORTRAYAL OF WOMEN IN THE PERIOD WESTERNS OF SAM PECKINPAH, OVERKILL: THE RISE AND FALL OF THRILLER CINEMA, REEL CHANGE: THE CHANGING NATURE OF HOLLYWOOD, HOLLYWOOD MOVIES, AND THE PEOPLE WHO GO TO SEE THEM, INSIDE THE RISE OF HBO: A PERSONAL HISTORY OF THE COMPANY THAT TRANSFORMED TELEVISION, and THE RULES OF SCREENWRITING AND WHY YOU SHOULD BREAK THEM.
 He is currently an adjunct instructor at several colleges and universities in New Jersey.